Hero (1983 film)

 Hero is a 1983 Indian Hindi-language romantic action film directed by Subhash Ghai.
-Jackie Shroff played the lead role, and achieved stardom through this film.
-The actress Meenakshi Sheshadri, who had been Miss India in 1981 and played the lead female role gained popularity through this movie.
-The music was written by Laxmikant Pyarelal and songs are still popular.
-The movie was declared a blockbuster in the box office.
+Starring Jackie Shroff and Meenakshi Sheshadri, it marked Shroff's debut in a lead role.
+Its music directors were Laxmikant–Pyarelal.
+It became a blockbuster at the box office and established Shroff as a leading Bollywood actor.

-Hero was remade in Telugu as Vikram and in Kannada as Ranadheera.
-A Hindi remake was released in 2015 directed by Nikhil Advani.
-The film ranked third position in the Box Office collection list 1983.
+It was remade in Telugu and Kannada in 1980s and in Hindi in 2015 with the same title.
+A Tamil remake was planned, but later dropped.

 Plot

 The film starts with Pasha (Amrish Puri) being taken to prison.
 To get out of the situation, he writes to his best man, Jackie (Jackie Shroff).
 Jackie goes to Police Commissioner Shrikanth Mathur (Shammi Kapoor) and warns him.
 He then kidnaps Shrikanth's daughter Radha (Meenakshi Sheshadri).
 He tells her that he is a police officer and they fall in love; however, she finds out that he is a gangster but does not leave him and urges him to surrender.
-Transformed by true love, Jackie surrenders to the police and is imprisoned for two years.
+Transformed by her love, Jackie surrenders to the police and is imprisoned for two years.

 Back home, Radha tells her brother Daamodar (Sanjeev Kumar) the truth.
 To prevent Radha from marrying somebody else, he calls his friend Jimmy (Shakti Kapoor) to put on a show that Radha and Jimmy love each other.
 Jimmy misunderstands the situation and falls in love with Radha.
-When Jackie comes back, he starts work in a garage and tries to reform himself.
+When Jackie comes back, he starts working in a garage and tries to reform himself.
 Despite everything, Shrikanth kicks him out of his life.
 After many days and events that follow, Daamodar finds out that Jimmy is a drug smuggler.
 After his release from prison, Pasha desires revenge against both Shrikanth and Jackie, so he kidnaps Radha, Shrikanth and Daamodar.
 Jackie comes at the last moment and frees all of them.
 In the end, Shrikanth lets Radha marry Jackie.